 6. The Association may not engage in loans to finance its activities

 Any surplus of funds at the end of an accounting period may be carried over to the next period.

 Article 21 Treasurer's Report; Scrutiny

-1. Once a year before the General Assembly, the Treasurer shall submit detailed accounts of the Association's financial transactions during the previous year to the Head of Administration and Personnel of the European University Institute for scrutiny.
+Once a year the Treasurer shall prepare detailed accounts of the Association's financial transactions during the previous year and submits it to the General Assembly for approval.

 Article 22 Local Chapters